Trump Tower: In popular culture

 Trump Tower served as the location for Wayne Enterprises in Christopher Nolan's The Dark Knight Rises.
-In a 2012 vlog post, comprising one of the few movie reviews on the Trump Organization's YouTube channel, Trump referred to the movie as "really terrific" and that "most importantly Trump Tower—my building—plays a role."
+In a 2012 vlog post on the Trump Organization's YouTube channel, Trump referred to the movie as "really terrific" and that "most importantly Trump Tower—my building—plays a role."
 Other films have used Trump Tower as a filming location as well.
 For instance, the 2010 comedy film The Other Guys contains a car chase scene that has Samuel L. Jackson's character drive his car into Trump Tower.
 The penthouse in Trump Tower was used as a filming location for the action film Self/less (2015).

 Trump Tower, a romance novel by Jeffrey Robinson, chronicles the sexual activities of fictional characters living in the tower.
 News media reported on the novel's existence during the last week of the 2016 presidential campaign.
 The novel was never formally published but is registered as having an International Standard Book Number.
 For unknown reasons, some versions of the novel are advertised with Trump as the author.

 Trump Tower is featured on the cover of the 1997 video game Grand Theft Auto and is depicted in the 2008 sequel Grand Theft Auto IV and its episodes The Lost and Damned and The Ballad of Gay Tony as Cleethorpes Tower.